SAP-samples/cap-service-integration-codejam/exercises/01-set-up-workspace/README.md

 In practice, this means that when running a CAP server "locally" in this context, you'll access it not via `localhost` (as that's specific to your local machine where your browser is running) but via a URL provided and serviced by the SAP Business Application Studio infrastructure, and your requests will find their way to your CAP server in your Dev Space.

-The upshot of this is that whereas with a locally running VS Code environment, where `localhost` really means `localhost` even when using a dev container, with such a hosted SAP Business Application Studio context, the URLs will be different for each of your Dev Spaces.
+The upshot of this is that whereas with a locally running VS Code environment, where `localhost` really means `localhost` even when using a dev container (this is because of [published ports in container networking](https://docs.docker.com/config/containers/container-networking/#published-ports), with such a hosted SAP Business Application Studio context, the URLs will be different for each of your Dev Spaces.

 In order to provide a comfortable CodeJam experience, and include links to various CAP server provided resources that you'll create along your journey, we can only use generic `localhost` URLs in the exercise content, because we cannot know in advance what the SAP Business Application Studio infrastructure will provide for you in terms of URL structure.